|

 What is stopping this simple idea from catching on?

 The most puzzling aspect of this simple proposal is the failure (refusal?) of many people to understand it.
 Most people, it seems, do not believe that things could be so simple.
 People on both sides of the political spectrum are astonishingly reluctant to accept that their financial dealings with the government are at present ridiculously complex and unfair, and could be much more transparent, and consequently much fairer.
 The left is reluctant to believe that a flat rate of income tax becomes effectively progressive when combined with a universal unconditional basic income.
 They think there must be a trick - but there is none.
+The unions are still dreaming of 100% employment when what their members really want is enough money to live a decent life and fair remuneration for all work done.
 The right refuses to believe that the economy would get a boost if we gave welfare to everyone, no questions asked, but that again is a simple fact: people are more likely to find work that they enjoy and become productive if the government treats everyone with the same respect.
-The right believes that giving away welfare will make people lazy, but the reverse is the case: by eliminating poverty traps, the proposed system would give a constant incentive to everyone to work harder or longer regardless of their current income.
+The right believes that giving away welfare will make people lazy, but the reverse is the case: by eliminating welfare traps, the proposed system would give a constant incentive to everyone to work harder or longer regardless of their current income.
 The level of basic income would be adjusted to simultaneously maximize incentive and minimize poverty by a mathematical process of optimization.

 In academic circles, the failure of the idea to catch on may be related to the failure of humanities and sciences to understand each other (sometimes called the "two cultures" problem).
 Many scientists have no idea, it seems, of the foundations of the humanities (literature, the arts, history, anthropology) and many humanities scholars can hardly tell you anything about the foundations of science (basic mathematics, physics, chemistry, biology).
-The core of this simple proposal is mathematical: it is about the quantitative relationship between gross income and net income.
+The core of the BIFT proposal is mathematical: it is about the quantitative relationship between income before and after tax and welfare.
 The beauty and elegance of the proposal lies in the simplicity of the proposed relationship: a simple relationship is fair, efficient, transparent, and hence democratic.
-The idea is based on the philosophical principle of parsimony known as Ockham's razor.
+BIFT is an example of philosophical principle of parsimony known as Ockham's razor.
 Scientists intuitively apply this principle when searching for simple reductionist explanations of complex phenomena or datasets (physicists are still looking for a grand general theory of everything, apparently).

 Humanities scholars explicitly and enthusiastically contradict Ockham's razor when they relish in the complexity of social, historical, cultural or political phenomena.
 They point out correctly that one cannot possibly understand complex social phenomena without becoming intimately acquainted with their detail.
 Many people who are concerned with problems surrounding poverty, and political or economic strategies to reduce or eliminate it, were once students in humanities faculties or traditions.
 They may have no basic training in sciences at all, and consequently little idea of how scientists think.
 Their humanities-oriented brains may not grasp the mathematical significance of the present proposal.